corespring/corespring-api/docker/README.md

 # Dockerfile_remote_mongo_search

-This is much thinner - it only sets up the play app and requires that you have the env vars set.
+This is much thinner - it only sets up the play app and requires that you have the env vars set to point to mongo, elastic search and s3.

-This means that you'll need to have your own s3, mongo and elastic set up
+This means that you'll need to have your own s3, mongo and elastic set up.

+When running docker deployer you'll want to set the env vars you can do this by using `-v X=Y` for `deploy` or run `update-env-vars`. run `docker-deployer --help` for more info.

 # DockerfileWithDynamo